richardeigenmann/HangmanQml/Readme.md

 qmlscene Game.qml
 ```

+The game can also be started from a C++ program.
+To do this the project has a
+`main.cpp` and a `Window.qml` file.
+The qtcreator will run this when you click the
+green "run" triangle.

 ## Motivation: Learn QML and QT

 QML is an interesting extension to the QT C++ framework.
 It is a delarative language